How to Lose Weight Safely Eating One Meal a Day

 The amount you eat will depend on you and vary each day.
 Consuming plenty of calories ensures that your metabolism will stay high and you'll still continue to lose weight.

 By choosing vegetables and low-sugar fruit, your body can get fiber and minerals to stay satisfied before or after your meal.

 Tips for Starting Out

-- Start by eating three meals a day and work down to one meal.
+- Start by eating three meals a day and work down to two meals, and then one.

 - Start by eating fruits and vegetables throughout the day and your main meal at night.
 You can adjust the time of day when you eat your main meal later, if necessary.

 - Avoid processed snacks and foods.
 They are addicting and they don’t satisfy hunger.

 - Stick to lean proteins, fresh vegetables, low-sugar fruits, and whole grains.
-It's ok to treat yourself but don't over-do it.
+It's okay to treat yourself, but don't over-do it.